jaronnix/jaronnix.github.io/docs/pages/strategy/product-market-fit.md

+## How is This Product Different?
+No company to date has fully automated the rapid on-site evaluation process.
+Pathware automates the image acquisition and subsequent analysis.
+Several companies have attempted to alleviate the financial burden that having a pathologist in the biopsy suite incurs and have implemented tele-pathology workflows but have failed to realize that having pathologists involved in such a routine task as ROSE, in any manner, is a financial strain.
+We have opted for full automation, from slide handling to image analysis, to quality assessment and file management; no one else has.
+A large part of this is due to the adaptation of NVIDIA’s latest GPU technology, which allows for an immense number of computer vision processes to be run simultaneously, effectively rendering analysis instantaneous.
+No other company has anywhere near the processing power they harnessed built into our scanning systems.

+The Bioptic unit has four main advantages over competitors to consider:

+1. The size of the unit will fit on a desktop work area – more manageable than a mobile cart of massive lab unit.
+2. The price of the unit (at $20K) is an order of magnitude less than other scanners (some running as high as $1MM).
+3. The time needed to process cytological samples is less than 5 minutes – far faster than current industry standards.
+4. The Bioptic System does not need stains or contrast agents to create a Whole Slide Image.

 !!! tip "The Future is FNA"
     At Pathware, we have created a stainless whole slide scanner that is able to image both histology and cytology samples.
 Being that the histology space is quickly becoming overcrowded with players like Philips and Leica, we have focused our efforts on improving the diagnostic utility of cytology samples where there are currently no competitors on the market.
 With the Bioptic™, we are able to standardize the FNA procedure regardless of staffing or geography of a hospital system.
 By enhancing the diagnostic utility of this minimally invasive technique, we are riding a wave of sentiment in the field of medicine: that minimally invasive practice is the future, much in the same way that we are seeing surgeries shift to a greater emphasis on laparoscopic procedures.